michnmi/ansible_internal/roles/services/jenkins/README.md

 ## Purpose

 This role will setup the repo for *jenkins* and install it.
 It will then start it and create an *admin* user for it.
-TODO:
-- Setup plugins.
-- Setup jobs and a way to deploy them.
+This role expects a box that has `python3` installed.

+TODO_LIST:
+  - TODO: Change the jenkins jobs to be templates instead of files.

 ## How To Use